Frequently Asked Questions

 This is the case in the photo to the right, which is a recent client in Sugar Land, TX.
 The previous shower base failed and was replaced by a contractor just before this couple bought the home in January, 2023.
 By the fall of that same year, the new pan had failed and was leaking into the walls.
 This is just one example of something we see all the time.

 There are simply too many potential issues with seaming the old and new waterproofing behind your tile.
 Matching old and new tile is also a concern, although purely an aesthetic one.
-You can see the previous contractor was not able to match the old floor tile in the failed shower pan re-tile pictured here.
+If you look closely, you can see the previous contractor was not able to match the old floor tile in the failed shower pan re-tile pictured here.
+This has been the case for almost every repair project we’ve seen.

 For these reasons, we insist on completing only full shower tear-outs and remodels.
 This way, we can guarantee that your new shower will be a complete, watertight system built to the same high standards all the way around.
 And, of course, we warrant all of our work so you won’t ever be in this position again.